εὐεξία (evexia)

 Hi, I’m Lexie.
 I’m a LPC-MHSP (temp).

-I’m under the supervision of Dr. Joy Samuels and Carla Babb.
-I am currently accepting new individual and couples at Cypress Counseling Group and Tapestries Counseling Center.
+I am under the supervision of Dr. Joy Samuels DMin, LPC-MHSP (License #2364) and Carla Babb Ed.S, ACS, LPC-MHSP (License #1950).
+I am currently accepting new clients at Cypress Counseling Group and Tapestries Counseling Center.

 I offer free consultations to everyone to see if we can be a good fit for counseling.
 If you’re interested in scheduling a free consultation, there are multiple ways to get one scheduled: